Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-In order to prove the main result of this section, we need to investigate all maximal planar graphs whose number of vertices is 6 to 11 and $\delta(G)=4$.
-Table 5.1 gives the number of maximal planar graphs in different orders and $\delta(G)=4$.
-And by above generation methods, we accordingly construct these maximal planar graphs, as shown in figure 5.4 ~ figure 5.8 respectively.
+In order to prove the main result of this section, we need to investigate all maximal planar graphs with $\delta(G)=4$ and orders from 6 to 12.
+Table 4.1 gives the number of maximal planar graphs with $\delta(G)\geq 4$ in different orders.
+According to the above generation methods, we construct these maximal planar graphs, shown in Figure 4.6 $\sim$ Figure 4.10 respectively.